MedeA Builders

 The MedeA Microstructure Builder creates microstructure models for atomistic simulations using a Seed & Growth algorithm with starting points either placed randomly or at user-specified coordinates within a supercell.
 Each such point is used as an origin to grow a crystalline grain by adding atoms from that seed point outwards, until a grain boundary is encountered.

-The models created by the MedeA Microstructure Builder can be used with other MedeA tools to explore the structural, energetic, and dynmical characteristics of microcrystalline materials.
+The models created by the MedeA Microstructure Builder can be used with other MedeA tools to explore the structural, energetic, and dynamical characteristics of microcrystalline materials.

 The MedeA Microstructure Builder key features include: